Seattle Dog Park Data

 P5Children have a right to play on clean, safe fields.

-Part TwoThree opinions that fall out of the data
+Part Two: three opinions that fall out of the data

 O1The current rules have failed, and Seattle is doubling down on the part that isn't working.

-Scaling the 2021 numbers forward for wage growth and the April 2026 expansion from 1 ACO II (Wed–Sat) to 2 ACO II seven-day plus backup, the combined program — ACO + FMW paired teams, vehicles, supplies, and overhead — lands plausibly in the range of $700,000 to $1 million per year.
-(See sources/aco-moa-2016.md for the math step-by-step.)
-That is a meaningful sum directed at a lever that — by the site's own enforcement analysis — produces 0.5% annual contact probability per dog and 90%-warning outcomes.
-The same half-million to million dollars, redirected to a clean-park compliance model (time-zoned shared use plus post-session cleanup staff, per the recommendation below), would fund a far larger ground presence at the moments when parks actually need it.
-This is precisely the outcome the 2014–2017 process warned against — and the cost makes the misdirection more legible, not less.
+Scaling those 2021 numbers forward for wage growth and the April 2026 expansion (from 1 ACO II Wed–Sat to 2 ACO II seven-day plus backup), the combined program — ACO + FMW paired teams, vehicles, supplies, overhead — lands plausibly in the $700K to $1M per year range.
+(Step-by-step math in sources/aco-moa-2016.md.)
+That's real money aimed at a lever the site's own enforcement analysis shows has historically produced about 0.4% in annual citation events per dog (an upper-bound proxy, not unique dogs contacted) and mostly-warning outcomes, and that even at 3–4× staffing stays well short of deterrence.
+Redirect the same half-million-to-million dollars to a clean-park compliance model — time-zoned shared use plus post-session cleanup staff, per the recommendation below — and you'd fund a far larger ground presence at the moments parks actually need it.
+This is what the 2014–2017 process warned against, and the cost just makes the misdirection easier to see.

 Supporting data on this site Residents per OLA time series · Citations issued per year · Kinnear case study · Axios Seattle, "More paw patrols," April 2026 (print edition)